-After such a long preface, we would like to inform you that these ‘non-wood’ conditions require using a TCG blade to get them through.
+After such a long preface, we would like to inform you that these ‘non-wood’ conditions require a TCG blade to get them through.
 These blades are specially engineered and designed to smoothly tear through the plastic laminates, particle boards, dense composites, and non-ferrous metals.
 To cut through steel and iron, you will need to use a ferrous blade like this or the grating cut-off disc.

 The IRWIN Marples comparatively prices a bit high.
-Still, at the same time, you should realize that the price more than justified for its exceptional performance, and this has to be your top choice when it is about going through sturdy materials like this.
+Still, at the same time, you should realize that the price is more than justified for its exceptional performance, and this has to be your top choice when it is about going through sturdy materials like this.